 Conservation Science: Continue research and monitoring of species abundance and distribution during ACCESS and benthic surveys; and continue exploration to better understand fish species presence, distribution, abundance, and habitat use in deep sea habitat to assess status and trends, identify sensitive habitats, and inform management efforts.
+Foster collaborations with research institutions to increase our understanding of ocean dynamics.

-Resource Protection: Increase sanctuary knowledge of impacts to the nearshore fish species complex and impacts in the sanctuary.
+Resource Protection: Increase sanctuary knowledge of impacts, within and outside of the sanctuary, to the nearshore fish species complex and salmonids, and impacts in the sanctuary.
 Continue the White Shark Stewardship Project.
 Understand how Federal and State fishing regulations impact the sanctuaries habitat and ecosystems and determine if modifications are needed to protect the sanctuaries.
 Review the effectiveness of GFNMS white shark regulations in protecting white sharks from disturbance while feeding in the sanctuary.

-Education and Outreach: Maintain a dynamic array of community and school education programs about fish, including contributing to the White Shark Stewardship Project to increase public understanding of the importance and roles of fish and sharks in the ocean ecosystem.
-Partner with Pillar Point Harbor on a "Fishing in the Sanctuaries" interpretive trail and mural to educate the public about the importance of a healthy sanctuary to support fish populations.
+Education and Outreach: Maintain and develop a dynamic array of community and school education programs about fish, including contributing to the White Shark Stewardship Project to increase public understanding of the importance and roles of fish and sharks in the ocean and nearshore ecosystems.
+Partner with shoreside managers (e.g., harbors, state, and county parks) and tourism industry on signage and exhibits to educate the public about the importance of a healthy sanctuary to support fish populations.